rodrigotamura/go-stack-2019/module04/flux/README.md

 ```

 It is a good practice to identify which reducer the actions belongs to.
 For example, `ADD_TO_CART` belongs to _Cart Reducer_, so, we will convert to **@cart/ADD_TO_CART**, or simply **@cart/ADD** (do not forget to change at [cart reducer](./project/src/store/modules/cart/reducer.js)).

+# Who will validate the states changing

+It is not role of component, within its functions or methods to check some changes for Redux states.
+This work will be made by Reducers.
+Please check out [Cart Reducer - @cart/UPDATE_AMOUNT](./project/src/store/modules/cart/reducer.js).